edp8489/edp8489.github.io/_posts/2023-10-08-containerized-openradioss_macos.md

 ## Apptainer Engine VM
 First, install `lima` through Homebrew with `brew install lima`.

 Next, create a Linux VM that will run the Apptainer daemon.
-There are three ways this could be configured, according to the [Lima documentation](https://lima-vm.io/docs/config/multi-arch/){:target="_blank" rel="noopener"}
+There are three ways this could be configured, according to the [Lima documentation](https://lima-vm.io/docs/config/multi-arch/){:target="_blank" rel="noopener"}.
-.
 From slowest to fastest, they are:
 - VM with x86_64 processor emulation via Qemu (system mode emulation)
 - VM with host (arm64) processor architecture running an x64_64 container image via Qemu (user mode emulation)
 - VM with host processor architecture running an x86_64 container image via Rosetta virtualization